jjkcoding/US-Housing-Index-NSA-Analysis/README.md

 # US-Index-NSA-Analysis

 ## Description:
 Because of my interest to travel around the world, I wanted to know and compare the housing prices of all the states in the U.S. I was able to get a dataset from the Federal Housing Finance Agency website (https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index-Datasets.aspx).

+### Notice: The below images are shown better if you click on them or viewed from the Google Colab.

-Using this data, I was able to view the positive upward trend of the housing prices over time shown below.
+Using the housing dataset, I was able to view the positive upward trend of the housing prices over time shown below.
 ![image](https://user-images.githubusercontent.com/43764400/147300447-ec8ae089-b161-4230-a0b6-3997d5277ed2.png)

 Furthermore, I was able plot a bar chart of the housing prices for each state to display the least and most expensive states to live in the U.S.